TranNea/ApartmentManager/README.md

 - Database: MySQL
 - Payment: VIETQR
 - Test: Postman
-- Other: Cloudinary, RealTimeChat (firebase)
+- Other: RESTful API, Cloudinary, RealTimeChat (firebase)

 # The steps run the project for APIs
 * Cloning the project